-The latest statistics from the World Health Organization estimate that over 260 million people across the world struggle with anxiety and chronic stress– a figure that is projected to grow exponentially in an age of increased political tension and economic upheaval.
+The latest statistics from the World Health Organization estimate that over 260 million people across the world struggle with anxiety and chronic stress– a figure that is projected to grow exponentially in an age of increased political tension, economic upheaval, and post-pandemic rebuilding.

-I have been struggling with moderate to severe anxiety ever since I witnessed an act of gun violence in South America about eight years ago.
-Four years ago, my stress and anxiety became so pronounced that I was diagnosed with PTSD.
+I’ve struggled with moderate to severe anxiety ever since I witnessed an act of gun violence in South America about 12 years ago.
+Six years ago, my stress and anxiety became so pronounced that I was diagnosed with PTSD.

 As a writer who travels all over the world for my work, this was a trauma I was wholly unprepared to address.